broilo/Summaries/Hands-on_ML/chap4/README.md

         * When it's equal to zero: Elastic Net is equivalent to Ridge Regression.
         * When it's equal to one: Elastic Net is equivalent to Lasso Regression.

+## When should be used Linear Regression, Ridge, Lasso or Elastic Net?

 # Keywords